Tugbars/ARIMA-in-C/README.md

 - **Employing an adaptive gradient descent scheme** for estimating the MA parameters—acknowledging the inherent nonlinearity in the MA part of the model.
 - **Constructing diagnostic matrices (EAF)** and using error metrics (MAPE and MAE) to guide model selection and assess forecast quality.
 - **Generating recursive forecasts** and then integrating differenced forecasts to recover the original scale.

-While there are many ways to implement ARIMA models, this approach was chosen for its modularity, ease of understanding, and practicality when working with moderate-size datasets.
-It is not without limitations—especially in the separate estimation of AR and MA components—but it provides a clear and maintainable framework that can be extended or refined as needed.

-Feel free to use this explanation as your README documentation to provide context and insight into the design decisions behind this ARIMA implementation.

 ---